 The course begins with an introduction to basic elements of narrative fiction.
-Students read John Knowles' novel A Separate Peace over the summer preceding eighth grade, and upon returning to school in the fall, examine this text through the lenses of plot structure, character, narrative voice or point of view, and imagery.
-A closer look at each of these concepts follows in the fall term, treated one by one through a series of short stories (authors include Liam O'Flaherty, Ambrose Bierce, Eudora Welty, Shirley Jackson, Katherine Mansfield, Dorothy Parker, John Galsworthy, Eugenia Collier).
+Students read John Knowles' novel A Separate Peace over the summer preceding eighth grade, and upon returning to school in the fall, examine this text through the lenses of plot structure, character, narrative voice/point of view, and imagery.
+A closer look at each of these concepts follows in the fall term, treated one by one through a series of short stories (authors include Eudora Welty, Shirley Jackson, Katherine Mansfield, Kurt Vonnegut, Dorothy Parker, Eugenia Collier, Toni Cade Bambara, Steven Millhauser, Amy Tan, et. al.).
 Irony and symbolism are introduced during the fall short story unit as further tools at an author's disposal.
 The fiction unit concludes with a consideration of theme as a binding element; students read a short story of their own choosing and produce a written analysis of one element of the text, oriented around a thesis statement that connects the author's literary strategy with the themes of the story.

-The fall term concludes with a three-week study of poetry organized around three New England poets: Emily Dickinson, Robert Frost, and E.E.
+The fall term concludes with a study of poetry typically organized around New England poets including Emily Dickinson, Robert Frost, and E.E.
 Cummings.
 Basic elements of poetry covered in this unit include meter, rhyme, sound devices (including alliteration, assonance, onomatopoeia), and structure; the poetry unit also builds on foundations of imagery, voice, and theme begun in the fiction unit.
 Students end the term with a written analysis of a contemporary song of their own choosing, using the techniques and strategies covered in the previous three weeks.